Louis-Dittmar/Louis-Dittmar/README.md

 # Notable Projects:

+> ## Website - Computerservice
+>This website was created for a small computer service in Coburg, for which I sometimes help out with small projects.
+We used a GitHub page to publish this project based on HTML5 Boilerplate. https://weigeltmic.github.io/IT-Computerservice-Weigelt/

 > ## Website
 > A collection of all the websites I've created so far and will be creating.
-The main page is not currently finished.
+Unfortunately the main page is not currently finished.
 > However, I am currently working on finishing this website.
 > https://louis-dittmar.github.io/Website/

 > ## Passwort Generator
 > A password generator that I created to test how to work with J-Frames.
-This one works but it's very simple.The project was created entirely in Java.
+This one works but it's very simple.
+The project was created entirely in Java.

 > ## MyCommands & BetterCommands
 >These projects are for plugins that I have made for Minecraft Servers.
 There are two versions of the plugin with small variations in functionality and what commands it uses.